Mara Counseling & Mary Ashley Allen LPC

 -

-I guide clients towards deeper, longer-lasting healing.
+I help guide clients towards deeper, longer-lasting healing.

 I approach therapy through the lenses of: somatic integration, Subtle Yoga, mindfulness, trauma-informed lenses, existential/spiritual integration, cognitive/behavioral, psychodynamic, attachment theories, depth, some principles of radically open DBT and traditional DBT, attachment theory, sexuality and sociocultural factors, biological/neurological factors, and more.